Powerlearnproject/se-day1-assignment-Itzneli/README.md

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. the three key milestones in the evolution of software engineering are:

+1. The Birth of Software Engineering (1968)
+The term "Software Engineering" was coined at the 1968 NATO Conference in Garmisch, Germany.
+This marked a significant shift from viewing software development as an art to recognizing it as a systematic, engineering-based discipline.
+This milestone acknowledged the need for structured approaches, methodologies, and tools to manage complex software projects.

+2. The Waterfall Model and Structured Programming (1970s) The Waterfall Model, introduced by Winston Royce in 1970, was the first widely adopted software development methodology.
+It emphasized a linear, phase-by-phase approach to software development.
+Structured Programming, pioneered by Edsger Dijkstra, aimed to improve code quality and maintainability through modular, top-down design.
+These innovations laid the groundwork for modern software development methodologies.

+3. Agile Methodologies and Open-Source Software (1990s-2000s) The Agile Manifesto (2001) revolutionized software engineering by emphasizing flexibility, collaboration, and rapid iteration.
+Agile methodologies like Scrum and Kanban transformed the way teams work, focusing on delivering working software in short cycles.
+The rise of Open-Source Software (OSS) enabled global collaboration, reuse, and community-driven development, democratizing access to software development and fostering innovation.
+Additional milestones include:

+    Development of programming languages (e.g., COBOL, C, Java) Introduction of software development life cycles (SDLCs) Advancements in testing methodologies (e.g., TDD, BDD) Emergence of DevOps and Continuous Integration/Continuous Deployment (CI/CD) Growing importance of software security, ethics, and sustainability

+These milestones have shaped the software engineering landscape, influencing practices, tools, and philosophies that continue to evolve today.

 List and briefly explain the phases of the Software Development Life Cycle.